 As a result of its continuing offensives in Iraq, the Islamic State of Syria and the Levant (ISIS) has become the latest Islamist threat to civilisation.
 If the rightwing Internet website World Net Daily is to be believed however, the US government may have inadvertently played a direct role in ISIS’s creation, through a military training program which began in the spring of 2012.
+According to WND

-Nevertheless, it is not outlandish to suggest that Isis may be – in part – yet another of the unexpected consequences or ‘blowback’ of the clandestine backchannels through which US/ Western strategic interests are pursued.
+Nevertheless, it is not outlandish to suggest that Isis may be – in part – yet another of the unexpected consequences of the clandestine backchannels through which US/ Western strategic interests are pursued.
 From the earliest period of the rebellion against Assad, the Syrian opposition was receiving money, weapons and training from Saudi Arabia, Turkey and the Gulf States.

-The Guardian also revealed that the Pentagon had already begun a training programme at the King Abdullah II Special Operations Training Centre near Amman in the autumn of 2012, in which special forces operatives were training rebels to ‘ prepare for the possibility of Syrian use of chemical weapons and train selected rebel fighters.’
+The Guardian also revealed that the Pentagon had already begun a training programme at the King Abdullah II Special Operations Training Centre near Amman in the autumn of 2012, in which special forces operatives were training rebels to “prepare for the possibility of Syrian use of chemical weapons and train selected rebel fighters.”

+With the help of Saudi Arabia and Pakistan, the US also encouraged and facilitated an international movement of Muslim volunteers who transformed Afghanistan into the Islamic equivalent of the Spanish Civil War.
 Many of the on-the-ground details of the jihad were left to the Pakistani ISI or the Saudi secret services, so that the US could maintain the usual fiction of ‘plausible deniability’ that has always accompanied its covert op programmes, but the US government also played its part, for instance, by maintaining a visa waiver program in Riyadh which enabled selected Saudis to receive military training in the US.

-It all worked very well, and made a lot of Russians – and Afghans – bleed, so much so that the US also continued its relationship with some of the international jihadist groups after the Soviet withdrawal from Afghanistan, with a view to extending similar operations into Central Asia and the ‘stans’.
+All this worked very well, and made a lot of Russians – and Afghans – bleed, so much so that the US also continued its relationship with some of the international jihadist groups after the Soviet withdrawal from Afghanistan, with a view to extending similar operations into Central Asia and the ‘stans’.

-Of course these organizations were not merely puppets.
+As the world now knows too well, these organizations were not merely puppets.
 They had their own agendas, and sometimes the US was useful to them and sometimes not.
 In the aftermath of the Afghan war it wasn’t, at least not to the ‘far enemy’ school of al Qaeda and Osama bin Laden, which declared war on the United States.

 But even then there was still scope for collaboration between ‘jihadists’ and the ‘far enemy’ in areas of mutual interest, for example in Bosnia, where, according to the 2002 Dutch government inquiry into the 1995 Srebenica masacre, the US collaborated with Turkey and Iran in facilitating the transport of weapons and ‘Afghan-Arabs’ from proscribed ‘terrorist’ organizations to assist the Bosnian government.

 More recently, in 2007, the Bush administration received congressional approval for an escalation of covert operations against Iran, that included support and assistance to the Baluchi/Sunni Jundallah, another violent ‘fundamentalist’ organization which has carried out numerous bombings and assassinations in Iran.

-It’s difficult to see how current developments in Iraq can possibly be in the interests of the United States, but then governments that engage in short-term ‘games of thrones’ do not always see what is coming in the longer-term, and sometimes they find that the pieces they bring to the chessboard have a curious and unwanted ability to move by themselves.
+It’s difficult to see how current developments in Iraq can possibly be in the interests of the United States, but governments that engage in short-term ‘games of thrones’ do not always pay attention to the long-term, and sometimes they find that the pieces they bring to the chessboard have an unwanted ability to move all by themselves.